 That put No. 27 Rob Elting of Tampa and No. 57 Kenny Moore, a rookie from St. Petersburg, directly behind Pletcher, which was where they finished.
 No. 77 Brian Lowe of Pinellas Park was fourth and No. 4 John Gerstner of Tampa fifth in the 25-car field.

-NOTES: While leading the Mini Stock feature on Lap 17 of the 20-lap race, Skip Buchanan's No. 49 exploded in flames as he dove into the first turn and he hit the wall at Turn 2.
+NOTES: While leading the Mini Stock feature on Lap 17 of the 20-lap race, Skip Buchanan's No. 49 exploded in flames as he dived into the first turn and he hit the wall at Turn 2.
 Although the cab was engulfed by the blaze, the Spring Hill driver was uninjured.
 No. 12 Ed Mozader of Largo picked up the win, with No. 22 Mack Mongold of Largo second and No. 30 Tim McPhail of Pinellas Park third.

 Figure 8s: No. 94 Bill Gearhart, Seminole; No. 7 James Leacock, Seminole; No. 05 Mason Love, Pinellas Park.